dannycahyo/pure-spa/README.md

 ### 2. `index.js`

 This JavaScript file contains the logic for handling the DOM (Document Object Model) and adding interactivity to your web app.
-It uses the `history.pushState` method to manage navigation between the home and product pages without reloading the entire page.

 ### 3. `server.js`